Scenic Attractions in Door County

-From the peaks of observation towers to the rolling sand dunes of Lake Michigan’s coast, there is no shortage of beautiful scenic attractions in Door County.
-With the community’s strong conservation ethic and stewardship, much of this scenery is preserved and free to the public.
-Whether it’s on land or water, find your scene in Door County’s great outdoors.
+From traversing the sand dunes of the Lake Michigan coastline to trekking through wooded forests to exploring the islands, caves, and bluffs left behind by glaciers, there's no shortage of ways to experience Door County's stunning scenic attractions.
+With the community’s strong conservation ethic, much of this scenery is preserved and free to the public.
+Whether it’s on land or water, you can find an amazing scene in Door County’s great outdoors.